Clinton Aides Say Obama Deserves Media Scrutiny

 GREENE: As for Clinton, he said, there's been sufficient digging.

 ICKES: We know of everything about Hillary.
 There is not a shoe left to drop needs to be Hillary.

 GREENE: At a news conference Thursday, Clinton was asked if she could identify anything about her opponent that hasn't been reported.

-Senator HILLARY CLINTON (Democrat, New York; Presidential Candidate): Well, I'm going to leave that to you.
+HILLARY CLINTON: Well, I'm going to leave that to you.
 That's your job.

 GREENE: A reporter asked: Are you saying we haven't done our jobs?